NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

     sudo systemctl start docker

-If the command seems to succeed, confirm that the daemon is running using the status command above, and repeat these efforts as necessary until it is started.
+If the command seems to succeed, confirm that the daemon is running using the status command above.
+Repeat these efforts as necessary until it is started.

 Get the WRF and METPlus Docker Images and the Observed Weather Data
 -------------------------------------------------------------------